The convex core of quasifuchsian manifolds with particles: Compactness statements

-\begin{proof} Since $\bar d$ and $\bar d'$ are homotopic simple closed curves, by the annulus Theorem (see \cite{foret}), there is an embedded annulus $\bar A\subset\bar \conv$ with $\partial\bar A=\bar d\cup\bar d'$.
-If the bending laminination of $\bar \conv$ intersects $\bar d$ and $\bar d'$ finitely many times, then $\bar d$ and $\bar d'$ are piecewise geodesics.
+Since $\bar d$ and $\bar d'$ are disjoint homotopic simple closed curves, there is an embedded annulus $\bar A\subset C(\overline{M})$ with $\partial\bar A=\bar d\cup\bar d'$.
+If the bending laminination of $ C(\overline{M})$ intersects $\bar d$ and $\bar d'$ finitely many times, then $\bar d$ and $\bar d'$ are piecewise geodesics.
 If not, we approximate them by piecewise geodesic curves and work on the approximates.
 Consider a triangulation $T$ of $\bar A$ whose vertices are all contained in $\bar d\cup\bar d'$ and such that any vertex of $\bar d$ and $\bar d'$ (when considered as piecewise geodesics) is a vertex of $T$.
-As we have said before, in $\bar M$, there is a unique geodesic segment joining $2$ given points.
-It follows that we can change $\bar A$ by a homotopy so that each edge of $T$ is a geodesic segment in $\bar \conv$.
-Next, for each triangle $T_k$ of $T$, we choose a vertex $v$ and we substitute $T$ by the geodesic cone from $v$ to the edge not containing $v$.
-This geodesic cone is the union of the geodesic segments joining $v$ to the edge $e_v$ of $T_k$ that does not contain $v$.
+As we have said before, in $\overline{M}$, there is a unique geodesic segment joining $2$ given points in a given homotopy class.
+It follows that we can change $\bar A$ by a homotopy so that each edge of $T$ is a geodesic segment in $ C(\overline{M})$.
+Next, for each triangle $T_i$ of $T$, we choose a vertex $v$ and we substitute $T_i$ by the geodesic cone from $v$ to the edge $e_v$ of $T_i$ not containing $v$.
+This geodesic cone is the union of the geodesic segments joining $v$ to the edge $e_v$ of $T_i$ (the homotopy class of such segment is defined by the corresponding segment of $T_i$).
 Again the existence of this cone follows from the uniqueness of geodesic paths.
-From now on we denote this cone by $T_k$.
-By construction, it is a locally ruled surface and as such has negative curvature :
+From now on we denote this cone by $T_i$.
+By construction, it is a locally ruled surface and as such has negative curvature:

-\begin{claim} The surface $T_k$ is an union of polygons with curvature less than $-1$.
+\begin{claim} Let $M$ be a hyperbolic manifold with cone singularities with cone angles bigger than $2\pi$.
+Given a point $v\in M$ and a geodesic segment $e_v\subset M$, a geodesic cone $T_i\subset M$ from $v$ to $e_v$ is an union of polygons with curvature $-1$.
 Furthermore, the sum of the angles of the polygons meeting at an interior vertex is at least $2\pi$. \end{claim}